Bishop’s Stortford College, East Herts

 And Bishop’s Stortford is a force to be reckoned with in the pool.
 It was one of the first schools in the country to have an indoor pool (which opened back in 1895!), so swimming has long been a part of the sporting culture here, and pupils regularly compete at regional, national and international levels.
 One recent sixth former even made it to the 2016 Olympics in Rio and another won eight gold medals at the Moroccan Winter Short Course Swimming Championships.
 Blimey.

 For the less Amazonian, there’s also a bit of fun competition at the pool called the 80 Club, which challenges pupils to swim eight lengths a day (during the week) for 80 consecutive days to claim an award for commitment.

 In a word, impressive.
-Last year’s GCSE results saw a 99% pass rate (of grades 9-4 in the newly reformed grading system) which included 24% of pupils achieving the highest possible grade of 9 – that compares to a national average (independent and state) of 4.5%, to give you an idea of how Bishop’s Stortford pupils perform.
-Out of 113 pupils, 31 achieved at least ten A*-A or 9-7 grades, to receive the College’s sought-after Ten Club Tie.
+This year’s GCSE results saw a 99% pass rate which included 31% of pupils achieving the highest possible grade of 9 – that compares to a national average (independent and state) of 6.3%, to give you an idea of how Bishop’s Stortford pupils perform.
+Out of 115 pupils, 49 achieved at least ten 9-7 grades, to receive the College’s sought-after Ten Club Tie.

-As for A Levels, it was a 100% pass rate last year, 53% A*-A grades, and leavers destinations included Oxbridge, York, Durham, Exeter, Bristol, Bath Manchester, Queen Mary, UCL and LSE.
+As for A Levels, it was a 100% pass rate this year, 62% A*-A grades, and leavers destinations included Oxbridge, Cardiff, Durham, York, Warwick, Edinburgh, Bristol, UCL and Exeter.